spcourse/python/en/style/10 Style Guide.md

         result = x + y
         return result

 Beware!
 Always use tabs OR spaces, not both!
-In many cases a tab is visible as 8 spaces, but sometimes also as 4 or 2 spaces.
-However, this becomes a problem when tabs and spaces are used interchangeably, it is then unclear how the code should be executed.
+In many cases, a tab is visible as 8 spaces, but sometimes also as 4 or 2 spaces.
+However, this becomes a problem when tabs and spaces are used interchangeably.
+It is then unclear how the code should be executed.

     def sum(x, y):
         # 4 spaces